joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/01/20/opinion/president-trump-inauguration.html

 **Coco Gauff out of the Australian Open after straight-sets defeat to Paula Badosa**\
-`The world No. 3 missed the chance to return to semifinal stage after an inspired performance from the former world No. 2`\
+`The world No. 3 missed the chance to return to the semifinal stage after an inspired performance from the former world No. 2`\
 https://nytimes.com/athletic/6076711/2025/01/20/coco-gauff-australian-open-result-analysis-paula-badosa/

 **Trump Tries to Stall TikTok Ban With Executive Order**\